nla-asia/easy-content-factory/README.md

-A Nextjs app to help you create easy & guided low-quality content quickly for the use cases of Brand Awareness and Social Media Marketing.
+A Nextjs app to help you create guided low-quality content quickly & easily for the use cases of Brand Awareness and Social Media Marketing.

 ## Getting Started